-- Federal Law No. 14 of 2018 (concerning Central Bank of the UAE) governs data protection of banks' customers - Federal Law No. 3 of 2003 (concerning telecommunication) governs data protection of telecom consumers - Federal Law No. 2 of 2019 (concerning use of Information and Communication Technology in health fields) governs the confidentiality of patient's information - 2.
-Are there any registration or licensing requirements for entities covered by these laws and, if so, what are the requirements?
-Are there any exemptions?
+Federal Law No. 14 of 2018 (concerning Central Bank of the UAE) governs data

+- protection of banks' customers - Federal Law No. 3 of 2003 (concerning telecommunication) governs data protection of telecom consumers - Federal Law No. 2 of 2019 (concerning use of Information and Communication Technology in health fields) governs the confidentiality of patient's information - 2.
+Are there any expected changes in the data protection, privacy and cybersecurity landscape in 2023-2024 (e.g., new laws or regulations coming into effect, enforcement of any new laws or regulations, expected regulations or amendments)?